 Under California law, someone who wrongfully causes an accident or injury is responsible for the injured party’s medical bills.
 These bills may be paid directly by the person or company responsible, or by the liable party’s insurer.

 Unfortunately, responsible parties don’t always pay up right away.

 Sometimes they delay in order to make a low-ball out-of-court settlement more attractive.
 Or they force the injured party to file a lawsuit.

 To get “medical bills” paid after a California accident or injury, an injured person will often need to look to:

 - Private health insurance;

-- A healthcare provider willing to work on a Nevada "medical lien basis."
+- A healthcare provider willing to work on a California “medical lien” basis.

-To help you better understand how to get your medical bills paid after an accident or injury, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand how to get your medical bills paid after a California accident or injury, our California personal injury lawyers discuss the following, below:

-- 1. Who pays my medical bills after a Nevada accident or injury?
+- 1. Who pays my medical bills after a California accident or injury?

-- 2. What if I am an injured in Nevada and do not have health insurance?
+- 2. What if I am an injured in California and do not have health insurance?